Copyright: © 1998 - 2016 John Gardner

 We start from the large car park below the Gite d'Etape above le Désert (1180 m, grid ref.
 UTM 31T 72383 50387), approached from Entremont-le-Vieux (called Epernay on the IGN map).
 This lies in a pleasant rural area which in winter is a centre for nordic skiing.

-From the car follow the road south for a kilometre to a group of buildings signed les Bruyère, where there is another car park on the left.
+From the car follow the road south for a kilometre (we find it better to tackle the tarmac at the start of the day) to a group of buildings signed les Bruyère, where there is another car park on the left.
 Leave the road here and follow a path which passes to the right of the auberge into the woods.
 After 15 minutes, the path crosses a narrow pasture before plunging back into the woods again.
 The path rises more steeply through these to the Col du Grappillon (1509 m) which is a lovely spot.
 A forestry track has obliterated much of the traditional path, but some sections may still be followed, providing some light relief.

 The hard work is now done, and this is where the walk really takes off!
 Turn right at the col to follow a way-marked path snaking up the ridge through the trees to reach the base of the cliffs after quarter of an hour.
 The path then follows a terrace to the right for a couple of minutes before ascending easily up some short rocky steps (Difficuly 2) to the ridge, reached within 90 minutes of leaving the car.

-The technical summit is some 300 m along the ridge, but this is a convenient place from which to admire the view and have lunch.
+The arrival point is a pleasant spot from which to admire the view towards the Grand Som, but the summit cross may be found some 300 m along the ridge, and this is a convenient place from which to admire the view and have lunch.
 The views to the north and east are particularly impressive.